 Secondly, consider the type of waterway it’s likely to be used in.

 It might be unwise to use a small 8 foot Jon boat in a large lake for example where the chance of sizable waves and choppy waters can easily cause the boat to become overwhelmed and take on water.

 On the other hand, a large 21 foot Jon boat my become difficult to handle in narrow waterways and may be too cumbersome to maneuver in tight spots near the water’s edge.

 Obviously the larger the boat the more difficult it will be to handle when moving the boat from land to the water and vice versa.
 Larger vessels will need to be towed by a trailer and may need more than one person to assist with launching.

 Larger Jon boats will also require larger motors which will add considerably to the cost of owning and running the boat as well as adding to the boat’s weight.
 However, there are advantages to using a larger boat that you may need to consider before deciding on which boat type best suits your needs.

-Smaller range Jon boat characteristics
+Smaller size Jon boat characteristics

 - Easy to handle.